in committed equity

-GTIS’ 22 projects comprise over 14,000 residential units in a barbell strategy with a concentration of high-end and affordable investments.
+GTIS’ 28 projects comprise approximately 14,000 residential units in a barbell strategy with a concentration of high-end and affordable investments.
 With deep expertise in residential development, GTIS invested in marquee projects across the economic spectrum in São Paulo’s most desirable submarkets.

 In recognition of best sales performance in the category, GTIS’ 12-tower affordable development, In Parque Belém (Matarazzo), was awarded the “Premio Master Imobiliário 2016” by O Estado de São Paulo, one of the largest print news media in Brazil.

-In total, GTIS owns and manages 53 hotel assets with approximately 10,000 keys primarily located in the two gateway markets of Brazil.
+In total, GTIS has owned and managed 53 hotel assets with approximately 10,000 keys primarily located in the two gateway markets of Brazil.

 Through a delisting tender offer of Brazil Hospitality Group, GTIS acquired the largest hotel portfolio of irreplaceable assets in high barrier-to-entry markets of São Paulo and Rio de Janeiro.
 The firm’s hospitality strategy focuses on luxury and high-end segments in São Paulo and Rio - supported by demand from business and international travelers.
 The 2017 completion of the Palácio Tangará in São Paulo’s Burle Marx Park marks the launch of the first major luxury brand in the market.